stevanlohja/contributor-hub/.github/ISSUE_TEMPLATE/feature-request-suggestion.md

 ---
-name: Feature request
+name: Feature request and suggestions
-about: Submit a proposal for a new feature
+about: Submit a proposal for a new feature of suggestion.
 title: ""
 labels: midnight-template-repo, public
 assignees: ""